 Each of these floor coatings works in a different way, performs a different function, and has advantages in particular applications.
 Both provide protection against chemical corrosion, wear, and damage.
 Both are long-lasting and reduce replacement and maintenance costs.
 Both increase safety with non-slip surfaces.
-Both can increase light reflectivity by up to 300% which lowers utility bills, brightens the work space and improves employee morale.
+Both can increase light reflectivity by up to 300% which lowers utility bills, brightens the workspace, and improves employee morale.

 Epoxy concrete floor coatings don’t just make a floor look better; they actually protect the floor surface.
-Appropriate for retail, industrial, showroom and public buildings, epoxy floor coatings are popular for a number of uses including: labs, manufacturing plants, hospitals, schools, automotive, aerospace, galleries, showrooms, malls, big box users, and many more.
+Appropriate for retail, industrial, showroom and public buildings, epoxy floor coatings are popular for a number of uses including labs, manufacturing plants, hospitals, schools, automotive, aerospace, galleries, showrooms, malls, big box users, and many more.
 With proper preparation of the underlying concrete (which usually means diamond grinding rather than shot blasting) and expert installation for proper curing and bonding, an epoxy floor simply can’t be beat.
 Certain formulations of epoxy concrete floor coatings meet LEED requirements for VOC limits, making this a “green” approach to creating a new floor.

 Urethane is not an adjustable thin film floor coating.
 Urethane is rolled out at 350 – 500 sf per gallon, which translates to about 2 – 3ml in thickness — and there is no way to adjust that.
-Furthermore, urethane does not bond well to concrete, so it is not an ideal coating to apply directly to an existing concrete floor.
-However, urethane is an outstanding top coat and sealer for most kinds of epoxy applied over concrete floor coatings.
+Furthermore, urethane does not bond well to concrete, so it is not a floor coating to apply directly to an existing concrete floor.
+However, urethane is an outstanding topcoat and sealer for most kinds of epoxy applied over concrete floor coatings.

-Summary: Epoxy vs Urethane
+Epoxy vs Urethane:

 In general, it is believed that the best approach is to use epoxy to build up floors and then urethane to seal and protect them.
 With urethane as a topcoat over epoxy, the floor will outlast unsealed epoxy 3:1 and you will get excellent wear and abrasion results.
-However every flooring customer’s needs are unique, depending upon the particular use and desired outcomes.
+However, every flooring customer’s needs are unique, depending upon the particular use and desired outcomes.
 That’s why Liquid Floor Inc. believes in customizing concrete floor coatings for each individual application.

 Liquid Floor Inc. President, Lee Davis, has been working in the floor coatings industry for more than a decade.
 He believes that the epoxy/urethane combo for concrete floor coatings produces the best floor possible.